-Social workers will help you plan your release from the hospital.
+Case managers will help you plan your release from the hospital.
 They'll also communicate with your family and friends.
-During these discussions, social workers identify the support that your relatives and friends can provide during your recovery period, and educate them (and you) on the community resources available to help you until you regain your complete independence.
+During these discussions, case managers identify the support that your relatives and friends can provide during your recovery period, and educate them (and you) on the community resources available to help you until you regain your complete independence.
 These professionals will also help you understand your insurance benefits.

 While staying in the hospital, you may also meet other health care professionals.
-These include home health, dietary and respiratory care staff.
+These include home health, dietary and respiratory care teams.